 Expressions of interest will be invited from 20 eligible householders during late 2018.
 Upgrade work will occur throughout the first half of 2019.

 The City of Greater Geelong may contact potential participants and refer them to the program if they are interested and meet the eligibility criteria.
 Please note however that referral does not guarantee acceptance into the program.

 A Climate Safe Room is a room in the house that has been retrofitted to ensure that it does not become uncomfortably hot in summer or too cold in winter.
 Initially the room is made more energy efficient and then a high efficiency reverse cycle air-conditioner (for heating and cooling) is fitted, together with a small roof-top solar system to generate the electricity needed to operate the air-conditioner and offset its running costs.

 The program is funded by the Victorian Government and will create the Climate Safe Room at no cost to the eligible participant.
-The program will also measure the health and energy bill savings that result from making the home more comfortable during summer and winter weather.
+The program will also measure health and wellbeing as well as energy bill savings that result from making the home more comfortable during summer and winter weather.